-In columns 1-5 of Table 10, we test for different specifications whether remittances have an impact on competitiveness and on alleviating financing constraints in the 1990s.
-None of the interaction coefficients in the table are statistically significant.
+In columns 1-5 of Table 11, we test for different specifications to see whether remittances have an impact on competitiveness and on alleviating financing constraints in the 1990s.
+None of the interaction coefficients in the table is statistically significant.

 Research on remittances is still at an early stage, so explanations of the contrasting effects of remittances and aid must be considered tentative.
 But a large body of micro-evidence suggests that remittances can have a positive effect on entrepreneurship, supply of labor, and increased investment (see IMF 2005, for a survey).
-Even so, it is somewhat puzzling that remittances do not give rise to the kinds of adverse competitiveness effects resulting from aid inflows.
+Even so, it is somewhat puzzling that capital flows.